gunjandatta/sprest/README.md

 ### Bugs/Feature Requests/Help
 [Click Here](https://github.com/gunjandatta/sprest/issues) to report any bugs, request any new features or if need help with code examples.
 Pull requests are welcomed for anyone interested in submitting them.
 Feel free to [email](mailto:github@dattabase.com) for other questions.

-### Security
-The REST api execute requests based on the user's permissions.
-There is no way to elevate priviledges requests against the SharePoint REST.

 ### Features
 The [Wiki](https://github.com/gunjandatta/sprest/wiki) gives a detailed overview of the framework.